Ethersocial/esnwallet/README.md

     $ gulp

-To generate the ESC Wallet (this will pack the one Ðapp from https://github.com/ethersocial/meteor-dapp-wallet):
+To generate the ESN Wallet (this will pack the one Ðapp from https://github.com/ethersocial/meteor-dapp-wallet):

     $ gulp --wallet